-- "wage" means all remuneration including a salary or allowance payable to an employee in respect of work done under his or her contract of service, but does not include the following: - (a) the value of a house accommodation, supply of light, water, medical attendance, or other amenity; - (b) a contribution paid by the employer on his or her own account to a pension fund or provident fund; - (c) a travelling allowance or the value of a travelling concession; - (d) a sum paid to an employee to defray special expenses entailed on him or her by the nature of his or her employment; - (e) a gratuity payable on discharge or retirement; - "wage period" means a period not exceeding1 month in respect of which the contract of service specifies the payment of wages to be payable;

-"week" means a continuous period of 7 days.
+- "Sunday" means a Sunday or a day of rest observed according to the religious beliefs of the employee as a day obliging him or her to abstain from work, and includes a day of rest agreed to between the employee and the employer; - "trade union" means an incorporated organisation formed primarily for the purpose of regulating the relations between employees and employers, or between employees and employers, or for imposing restrictive conditions on the conduct of a trade or business, and includes a federation of 2 or more trade unions; - "wage" means all remuneration including a salary or allowance payable to an employee in respect of work done under his or her contract of service, but does not include the following: - (a) the value of a house accommodation, supply of light, water, medical attendance, or other amenity; - (b) a contribution paid by the employer on his or her own account to a pension fund or provident fund; - (c) a travelling allowance or the value of a travelling concession; - (d) a sum paid to an employee to defray special expenses entailed on him or her by the nature of his or her employment; - (e) a gratuity payable on discharge or retirement; - "wage period" means a period not exceeding1 month in respect of which the contract of service specifies the payment of wages to be payable; - "week" means a continuous period of 7 days; - "work performance" means the ability of an employee to perform the duties for which he or she was hired, to a satisfactory level that would be expected by a reasonable employer. - 3.
+Application of Act and existing legislation (1) This Act does not apply to the following services: - (a) service of Samoa; - (b) the Police Service: - (c) to service rendered to a matai under the aiga system or subsistence agricultural activities; - (d) a service or class of service which may be determined by

-- 3. Application of Act and existing legislation (1) This Act does not apply to the following services: - (a) service of Samoa; - (b) the Police Service: - (c) to service rendered to a matai under the aiga system or subsistence agricultural activities; - (d) a service or class of service which may be determined by the Minister by order published in the Savali. - (2) This Act applies only where it does not conflict with the Shops Ordinance 1961 or any other Act currently in force. - (3) Nothing in this Act is taken as relieving a person who enters into a contract of service either as employer or an employee from a duty or liability imposed upon him or her by the Shops Ordinance 1961 or any other Act currently in force. - (4) This Act applies to: - (a) a public body as defined under the Public Bodies (Performance and Accountability) Act 2001,

-- whether or not duly incorporated by an Act of Parliament; and - (b) all private or non-government business entities, including but not limited to business involving the agricultural and fisheries sector.
+- the Minister by order published in the Savali. - (2) This Act applies only where it does not conflict with the Shops Ordinance 1961 or any other Act currently in force. - (3) Nothing in this Act is taken as relieving a person who enters into a contract of service either as employer or an employee from a duty or liability imposed upon him or her by the Shops Ordinance 1961 or any other Act currently in force. - (4) This Act applies to: - (a) a public body as defined under the Public Bodies (Performance and Accountability) Act 2001, whether or not duly incorporated by an Act of Parliament; and - (b) all private or non-government business entities, including but not limited to business involving the agricultural and fisheries sector; and - (c) employees working on ships where terms and conditions of employment are not provided for in the Shipping Act 1998.